 Bangkok – Asia Hotel ($$)

 This Thailand accommodation is the perfect place to stay in Bangkok with the Skytrain nearby.
 If you love food, the Asia Hotel has an impressive range of cuisine with 6 different dining options.
 The rooms are really spacious and include a fridge, minibar and flat-screen TV.

-While this isn’t an exhaustive list of things to see and do in Bangkok, it will give you a head start for your trip to the Thai capital.
+While this isn’t an exhaustive list of things to see and do on a solo trip to Bangkok, it will give you a head start for your trip to the Thai capital.
 There’s something for all types of solos here, from popular Bangkok tourist spots to fun activities to do in the city.
-Solo travel in Bangkok can be a bit isolating so when you're all citied out, head north to Chiang Mai or south to the stunning Thailand beaches to meet other travellers.
+Solo travel in Bangkok can be a bit isolating, so when you're all citied out, head north to Chiang Mai or south to the stunning Thailand beaches to meet other travellers.

 - Is Bangkok safe for solo female travellers?
 Yes, Bangkok is safe for solo female travellers.
 Nevertheless, you should always be aware of your surroundings.

 - Is it easy to travel Thailand alone?
 Yes, Thailand is generally a safe country for solo female travellers.
 The highest safety issues are related to scams.

 - Which island in Thailand is best for solo travellers?
 Koh Samui is one of the best islands for solo travellers.
 It is safe and easy to meet other travellers.

 - Solo Travel in Thailand

 - Best Areas To Stay in Phuket